Kelly Stables: 2000–2010: Early acting roles and breakthrough with The Ring films

-Upon arriving to Los Angeles, Stables started working as an extra, including playing a monkey on the adventure film Planet of the Apes (2001), directed by Tim Burton.
+Upon arriving in Los Angeles, Stables started working as an extra, including playing a monkey on the adventure film Planet of the Apes (2001), directed by Tim Burton.
 Early in her career, Stables did stunt work for films The Ring (2002), Spider-Man (2002) and The Princess Diaries 2: Royal Engagement (2004).
 Stables also starred in a number of plays.
 Her two largest theatrical roles were in the Thousand Oaks Civic Light Opera's production of Peter Pan as Wendy, and in Sleeping Beauty as the title character.
 She has also played several other stage roles, most notably that of Marion Davies in W.R. and the Daisy.
 She briefly appeared in the unaired pilot for The Grubbs (2002).
 Stables subsequently landed roles in films The Haunted Mansion (2003), Pride & Prejudice: A Latter-Day Comedy (2003) and Bring It On Again (2004).
 She voiced the role of Will Vandom on ABC's animated television series W.I.T.C.H.
 (2004–2006).

 She replaced actress Daveigh Chase in the role of Samara Morgan for short film Rings (2005) and the supernatural horror film The Ring Two (2005).
 The Ring Two received generally mixed reviews from critics and grossed $164 million at the box office worldwide.
 For her role as Samara, it took five and a half hours to get her makeup done and over an hour to take off the makeup.
 Her performance in The Ring films significantly elevated her profile, attracting attention and earning her recognition in prominent publications such as Rolling Stone and Variety.
-After The Ring Two, Stables quit her full-time job in accounting at a theater company, saying: "It wasn’t until The Ring 2 that I stopped my day job, so to speak.
+After The Ring Two, Stables quit her full-time job in accounting at a theater company, saying: "It wasn't until The Ring 2 that I stopped my day job, so to speak.
 I did accounting at a theater company when I first moved here, and then after that, I did the bookkeeping for a small production company.
 I definitely had to have that source of income.
-I knew I couldn’t wait tables because I’m not strong enough to hold those big trays, and plus, I’m so short that they would be hitting people as I walked past them."
+I knew I couldn't wait tables because I'm not strong enough to hold those big trays, and plus, I'm so short that they would be hitting people as I walked past them."